PhD | Senior Member of Technical Staff at Oracle

 September 2014 – March 2017

-I worked as a teaching assistant in multiple courses (see Teaching).
+I worked as a teaching assistant in multiple courses (see Teaching and Supervision).

 Researcher